There are two things everyone wants to know about carbon fiber wheels: How strong are they, and how long do they last?

 Our lightweight carbon fiber wheels help distance riders maximize comfort and minimize personal fatigue on long rides.
 After all, if you’re going to ride a lot of miles, why not make them enjoyable?

-Check out the map below of Alfredo’s trip to the Arctic Circle with his wife and friends, along with the highlight video they made of their trip.
+Check out the map below of Alfredo’s trip to the Arctic Circle with his wife and friends.
 And if you think you have Alfredo beat on mileage, let us know!

 Arctic Circle Trip Itinerary: